 Studio Zeta (room 312C)

-Studio Zeta is the Computer Music Department’s second studio for advanced projects.
-In addition to the highest quality software and hardware, this studio can also be used as a control room to record ensembles in Studio Alpha via a MADI audio network.
+Studio Zeta is the Computer Music Department’s studio for advanced projects.
+In addition to the highest quality software and hardware, this studio can also be used as a control room to record instruments and ensembles in Studio Alpha (via MADI and AVB audio networks).

 This studio houses: